 Sleeping bags are essential.
-Many refuges don’t keep blankets and insist that pilgrims have their own ‘sacks’.
+Many refugees don’t keep blankets and insist that pilgrims have their own ‘sacks’.

-A bandanna can serve as a headscarf, hat, eyeshade, tablecloth, washcloth and a cleaning cloth for grubby washbasins.
-A lightweight sarong serves as a dressing gown, bathrobe, makeshift pillowcase, lightweight sleeping sheet and a sunshade.
+A bandanna can serve as a headscarf, hat, eyeshade, tablecloth, washcloth, and cleaning cloth for grubby washbasins.
+A lightweight sarong can serve as a dressing gown, bathrobe, makeshift pillowcase, lightweight sleeping sheet, and sunshade.

-Dental floss is useful as heavy duty sewing thread.
-Similarly, a small quantity of Sellotape and string, plus a few safety pins and cable ties also come in useful for improvisation and repairs.
+Dental floss is helpful as a heavy-duty sewing thread.
+Similarly, a small quantity of Sellotape and string, plus a few safety pins and cable ties, are also helpful for improvisation and repairs.

-When choosing your clothing, consider how easily you can handwash it and how quickly it will dry – important in Galicia where the atmosphere is wetter.
-Have some common items at hand so that you can remove stains on the spot.
+When choosing your clothing, consider how easily you can handwash it and how quickly it will dry – important in Galicia, where the atmosphere is wetter.

 Don’t overstock on toiletries and pharmacy items – they can all be obtained in most villages along the route.

-Plastic bags are useful for protecting your belongings from rain and can double as a ‘handbag’ for your valuables when you have finished walking for the day.
+Plastic bags help protect your belongings from rain and can double as a ‘handbag’ for your valuables when you have finished walking for the day.

 Be absolutely ruthless about cutting down on the weight you carry.
 Don’t forget that you might need to add two or three kilograms of water plus an allowance for picnic food to the weight of your pack.